aretaja/matrix_mbot/README.md

 ## Usage
 Installed bot has only 2 plugins (Pong and Decide).
 Plugins are realised using Module::Pluggable.
-You can extend bot functionality by writing new plugins and installing them into matrix_mbot/lib/Mbot/Plugins directory.
+You can extend bot functionality by writing new plugins and installing them into **matrix_mbot/lib/Mbot/Plugins** directory.

 ## Example chat
-To interact with bot one must preffix message with <bot_displayname>:
+To interact with bot one must preffix message with **<bot_displayname>:**
 ```
 (12:05:09) Me: Mbot: ping
 (12:05:13) Mbot: P O N G
-(14:33:26) Marko: Mbot: decide one or two or three
+(14:33:26) Me: Mbot: decide one or two or three
-(14:33:28) Me: one
+(14:33:28) Mbot: one
 ```